markcrowley1/Simple-Shell/README.md

 # Simple-Shell

-Simple implimentation of a shell using C. Mimics features of bash.
+Simple implementation of a shell using C. Mimics features of bash.
 Some featues include:

 - Date and time in command prompt